geerlingguy/ansible-for-devops/docker-hubot/README.md

 To run the image, run the command below, replacing `TOKEN_HERE` with the API token your bot uses from Slack:

-    $ docker run -d --name "hubot-slack" -e HUBOT_ SLACK_TOKEN=TOKEN_HERE a4d/hubot-slack
+    $ docker run -d --name hubot -e HUBOT_SLACK_TOKEN=TOKEN_HERE a4d/hubot-slack

 The container should be running in the background.
-You can inspect the logs from the bot using `docker logs hubot-slack`, and you can kill and remove the container with `docker rm -f hubot-slack`.
+You can inspect the logs from the bot using `docker logs hubot`, and you can kill and remove the container with `docker rm -f hubot`.

 ## About the Author